Skip to Main Content

 What is a low interest loan?

-A low interest personal loan has a rate under the national average.
-As of Feb.
-28, 2024, the average personal loan rate is 12.10 percent.
+As of April 3, 2024, the average personal loan rate is 12.18 percent.
 While this may seem high, it's because rates have been incrementally increasing over the past few years due to inflation.

-To qualify for a low interest loan borrowers must have a steady income, an excellent credit score and a low debt-to-income (DTI) ratio.
+To qualify for a low interest loan, borrowers must have a steady income, an excellent credit score and a low debt-to-income (DTI) ratio.

 Should you consolidate credit card debt with a low interest personal loan?